The famous Cornish Mine that everyone is talking about.

 Welcome to the only official Website pages of Poldark Tin Mine, Trenere Wolas Gardyn & the Cornish National Heritage Collection.

-The Mine and Museum operate entirely on a voluntary not-for-profit basis and relies on the support of a small group of volunteers to keep the mine and Museum operating.
-Our operating losses have been supported financially by a main sponsor from 2014 until 2019 but that support is no longer possible and we need to secure other sources of funding.
+The Mine and Museum operate entirely on a voluntary not-for-profit basis and rely on the support of a small group of volunteers to keep the mine and Museum operating.
+Our operating losses have been supported financially by a main sponsor from 2014 until 2019 but unfortunately that support is no longer possible and we need to secure other sources of funding.

-NEWS, NEWS, NEWS.........Sadly we remain TEMPORARILY CLOSED at the present time [updated 30TH May 2024].
-Please note that our landline is not working due to a difficulty with British Telecom who failed to connect us to the Fibre Optic system over one year ago!
-If you need to make contact with us please either email to info@poldarkmine.org.uk or when possible send a private message via the Facebook pages.
-Email may not be answered for a week or so during our temporary closure, so please be patient.
-Messages via Facebook will usually get more immediate attention - however it should be noted that our Facebook page has been hacked and our name changed as of March 2024!
-We are in the throes of rectification of this and hope to have it sorted very quickly.
+If you need to make contact with us please either private message or write to us at our postal address.
+When possible its best to send a private message via the Facebook pages.
+Email may not be answered during our temporary closure, so please be patient.
+Messages via Facebook will usually get immediate attention - however it should be noted that our old Facebook page was hacked in March 2024!
+Our new facebook page has been opened since April.

 POLDARK TIN MINE & THE CORNISH NATIONAL HERITAGE COLLECTION is a UNESCO World Heritage location & part of the West Devon & Cornwall Mining Heritage Landscape.